vanshitkmehta/vanshitkmehta/README.md

 Hi 👋 My name is Vanshit Mehta
 ==============================

-Full - Stack Developer.
+Backend Developer (Trying for FullStack Now)
 -------------------------------------------------------

-I've been coding for 3 years now , I love to learn and uphill tasks are always welcome as they give a kick to me .<br>
+Developing since half a decade , learning attitude .<br>
-I am decent in Data Structures and Algorithm but probably by the time you are reading this i would have become more better :)<br>
+I'm decent in DS/Algo , probably by the time you are reading this I would have become better :)<br>

 * 🌍  I'm based in India
-* ✉️  You can contact me at [mehtavansh77@gmail.com](mailto:mehtavansh77@gmail.com)
+* ✉️  You can contact me at [vanshkmehta08@gmail.com](mailto:vanshkmehta08@gmail.com)
-* 🧠  I'm getting better in Full Stack Development.
-* 🤝  I'm open to collaborating on Web Projects , Open Source Projects and Blog Posts.
+* 🧠  Exploring the Fast Changing world of Software.
 * ⚡  Apple had Steve Jobs then came Eric Bachman 🤣

 ### Begginer Skills